Deliveries go smoothly, until the day one doesn’t:

 Small businesses can’t.

-If you’re running a one-man brand or SME, losing one delivery can set you back a whole week.
+If you’re running a one-man brand or SME, losing one delivery can set you back.

 ❌ “The Courier Will Replace It If Something Happens”